 Here, knowledge about the topics of locomotion and reproduction is conveyed in a playful way.
-In the sand jump pit you can do your best yourself first and compare your jumping ability with that of some other zoo residents.Then it's off to the eight-meter-long trampoline track.
+In the sand jumping pit you try do your best first and then compare your jumping ability with that of some other zoo inhabitants.
+After that you can also go to the eight-meter-long trampoline track.
 With the support of the trampoline, you can feel like a very good jumper yourself.
 Our drinking water fountain ensures refreshment at all times.
-And when you've finally tired yourself, climb into the bag of the larger-than-life kangaroo statue and rest well protected like a young kangaroo.
+And when you get tired climb into the bag of the larger-than-life kangaroo statue and rest well protected like a young kangaroo.

 Exciting facts about locomotion and reproduction are hidden all over the playground.
 For example, did you know that even though kangaroos are the largest mammals in Australia their babies are smaller than a gummy bear at birth?
 Or that female kangaroos are often triple-bearing?
 Or that some grasshopper males prevent their females from mating with other partners?

 There are several flap games as well.
 For example, you have to guess how far you could jump if you had the jumping power of a fleas, a rabbits and so on.
 Or you can take a look at the detailed information boards to find out exactly what is going on in a kangaroo's pouch and how our gray giants actually use their four legs to get around.